Maulana0906/Codewars/README.md

 # Codewars-practice
-This contains the codewars documentation that I have worked on.
+This repo contains my solutions for LeetCode problems in JavaScript.